 Web focused metrics do not calculate misunderstood requests or message delays.
 Chatbots require new metrics.
-If you are already familiar with web metrics, jump to chatbot specific metrics:
+If you are already familiar with web metrics, jump to chatbot specific metrics such as message metrics or bot metrics

 What is a metric?